capitalone/otvPlots/README.md

 ## New changes
 * For categorical variabls' rate trace plots over time, use percentage instead of fraction as y-axis label.

+* Previously, for a categorial varaible with more than `kCategories` number of categories, no traceplots of categories' proportions are displayed.
+In the new version, trace plots of the `kCategories` most prevalent categories will be plotted.

 * Change of terminology:
 ** continouous variable -> numerical variable
 ** discrete variable -> categorical variable